 The foundation of a high-quality early childhood, nationally accredited program is using program and early learning/development standards as a guide to effectively implement and individualize a meaningful program.
-Recognizing and implementing the best-practices of early childhood’s position-statements as well as various standards enables our decisions, policies and daily interactions to be continuously motivated by a mix of developmental theories and approaches.
+Recognizing and implementing the best practices of early childhood’s position-statements as well as various standards enables our decisions, policies and daily interactions to be continuously motivated by a mix of developmental theories and approaches.

 The Morning program is the foundation of which all enrolled PCP students are a part.

-The Morning Program is for preschool age students ages 2.5 to 5 years-old.
+The Morning Program is for preschool age students ages 2.5 to 5 years old.
 Students can come just for the morning or for the morning and various afternoon enrichment classes.
 Most students enroll in the preschool for 3 or 4 consecutive school years depending on their birthdate.

-There are many schedule options ranging from two, three, four and five mornings per week with a combination of one, two, three and four afternoons depending on the age group and availability.
+There are many schedule options ranging from two, three, four, and five mornings per week with a combination of one, two, three, and four afternoons depending on the age group and availability.
 There are also mixed day schedules offering a variety of options for parents.

 Early Morning Drop-Off

-Speciality Enrichment Classes
+Specialty Enrichment Classes

 - Must attend the morning session to extend to the afternoon Speciality Enrichment Class